jonatanpedersen/css-bingo/README.md

 ```

 ### Unsupported
-Selector attributes, pseudo-classes and pseudo-elements are not supported.
+The attributes, pseudo-classes and pseudo-elements of selectors are ignored when matching elements to selectors.

 | Selector | Example |
 | --- | --- |